mininet/mininet.github.com/source/download/index.markdown

 So, you will probably wish to use one (and only one) of the following commands:

-    To install everything (using your home directory): install.sh -a To install everything (using another directory): install.sh -s mydir -a To install Mininet + user switch + OVS (using your home dir): install.sh -nfv To install Mininet + user switch + OVS (using another dir:) install.sh -s mydir -nfv
+    To install everything (using your home directory): install.sh -a To install everything (using another directory for build): install.sh -s mydir -a To install Mininet + user switch + OVS (using your home dir): install.sh -nfv To install Mininet + user switch + OVS (using another dir:) install.sh -s mydir -nfv